pactsafe/pactsafe-ios-sdk/README.md

 PSApp.shared.debugMode = true
 ```
 ### Test Mode
 Optionally, set `testMode` to true as you are testing your implementation.
-This allows you to delete test data in your PactSafe site.
+This allows you to delete test data in your Ironclad Clickwrap site.

 Note: Don't forget to remove this line before you are finished!